 The ALS Association is a non-profit dedicated to amyotrophic lateral sclerosis (“Lou Gehrig’s disease”).
 They select, certify and support regional ALS centers and clinics they recognize as the best in the field; and which have neurological diagnostics and imaging, and available certain on-site licensed and certified ancillary services

-Shows complaints, incidents (referred to as occurrences), inspection surveys, and adverse events that must be reported to the state for all types of facilities licensed by Colorado, including hospitals, nursing homes, assisted living residences, ambulatory surgery, birth centers, chiropractic centers, dialysis clinics, hospice and home health agencies, outpatient physical therapy, adult day programs, mental health clinics, portable x-ray services, trauma center.
-State government website by the CO Department of Public Health and Environment
+Shows complaints, incidents (referred to as occurrences), inspection surveys, and adverse events that must be reported to the state for all types of health facilities licensed by Colorado.
+Includes hospitals, nursing homes, assisted living residences, ambulatory surgery, birth centers, chiropractic centers, dialysis clinics, hospice and home health agencies, outpatient physical therapy, adult day programs, mental health clinics, portable x-ray services, trauma center.
+A facility directory is also available as a simple list of facilities in each category.
+State government website by the CO Department of Public Health and Environment.

-Verify facility licenses for Connecticut nursing homes, home health agencies, hospice, hospitals, mental health facilities, outpatient clinics, surgical facilities, substance abuse and recovery care centers, residential care, and other health care services.
-To find nursing home information, first select Healthcare Facilities – Long-Term Care/Assisted Living/Home Health Care/Hospice, then look for Chronic and Convalescent Nursing Home.
+Verify health care facility licenses for Connecticut nursing homes, home health agencies, hospice, hospitals, mental health facilities, outpatient clinics, surgical facilities, substance abuse and recovery care centers, residential care, and other health care services.
+To find nursing home information, select Chronic and Convalescent Nursing Home.
 CT eLicense web portal site shows contact and management information.
-Easy to generate the roster, but hard to read unless familiar with Excel; limited information.
-However, an upside to this site is that nursing home room rates are in the detailed reports.
+An upside to this site is that nursing home room rates are in the detailed reports.
+Consumers can also generate a roster only, by clicking on https://www.elicense.ct.gov/Lookup/GenerateRoster.aspx .
+However, it may be hard to read the roster unless familiar with Excel; it also has limited information.

-Interactive facility search for ACR-accredited facilities: Breast Ultrasound, MRI, Mammography, Radiation Oncology, CT (computed tomography or CAT scan), Nuclear Medicine and PET, Stereotactic Breast Biopsy and Ultrasound
+Find a diagnostic imaging center that is accredited by the American College of Radiology.
+Consumers can search for ACR-accredited facilities in Breast Ultrasound, MRI, Mammography, Radiation Oncology, CT (computed tomography or CAT scan), Nuclear Medicine and PET, Stereotactic Breast Biopsy and Ultrasound

 Compare services and ratings on kidney dialysis facilities in any state or US territory, by Medicare.gov.
 Quality measures show relative survival among facilities and quality of care provided to Medicare patients at hospital-sponsored centers, nonprofit and for-profit dialysis centers.
 Patient satisfaction results also shown for each dialysis center.
 Time periods covered, are generally 2017 to 2018.
 Resources on kidney failure and end stage renal disease (ESRD) also linked